maubuz/2W6-Notes/docs/wk14/jsOOP_canvas.md

 As for what the bubble should do, try implementing logic that:

 1. When the bubble reaches the edges of the canvas, it changes direction (effectively bouncing from one side to another.)
-2. Make the speed of the bubble adjustable.
+2. Make the speed of the bubble adjustable via a variable.